Isss11/Quantify/README.md

 # Quantify

-_This project is currently being worked on, and is not finished_.
+_This project is currently being worked on_.

 ## Set-up